BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 To get started with the E-Model building pipeline
 =================================================
-This section is divided into two parts: the first offers a concise guide on using the E-Model building pipeline with local storage `Running using python with local storage`_, while the second provides an in-depth tutorial on running it via Slurm `Running the example using Slurm (e.g. on BB5)`_.
+This section is divided into two parts: the first `Running using python with local storage`_ offers a quick guide on using the E-Model building pipeline with local storage, while the second `Running the example using Slurm (e.g. on BB5)`_ provides an in-depth tutorial on running it via Slurm.
 If you only wish to export a e-model that was built using the pipeline to hoc, you can jump to the subsection `Exporting the models`_.

 Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.